Yamasee/skypath-ios-sdk/README.md

 - Download `SkyPathSDK.xcframework`
 - Copy `SkyPathSDK.xcframework` to a project directory
-- In Xcode project target in `General` tab, in `Frameworks, Libraries, and Embedded Content` tap "Add items", choose a `SkyPathSDK.xcframework` file.
+- In the Xcode project target in the `General` tab, in `Frameworks, Libraries, and Embedded Content` tap "Add items", and choose a `SkyPathSDK.xcframework` file.
 Make sure the added framework "Embed" value is set to `Embed & Sign`

 ## Demo